-Social Enterprises which are not for profit are required to obtain registration under section 12AB to enjoy exemptions under various sections of the income tax.
-All charitable institutions, which are currently registered under section 12AA, as well all new entities, are required to apply for a fresh registration under section 12AB.71 However, the registration procedure, power and scope of verification/examination under the new section remain similar.
-Initially, temporary registration is granted to the NPOs, valid for a maximum period of 3 years, and subsequent registration is for 5 years.
+Social Enterprises which are not for profit are required to obtain registration under section 12AB to get benefit of exemptions under various sections of the income tax.
+All charitable institutions, which are currently registered under section 12AA, as well all new entities, are required to apply for a fresh registration under section 12AB.88 However, the registration procedure, power and scope of verification/examination under the new section remain similar.
+The provisional registration is granted to the NPOs, valid for a maximum period of 3 years, and subsequent registration is for 5 years.